Battle of Jalalabad (1989): Aftermath

 Others, like Abdul Haq and Massoud, instead favoured the United States because of their tense relations with Pakistan.
 While Abdul Haq remained hostile towards the communist government and its militias, Massoud would go on to make controversial alliances with former communist figures.
 Massoud claimed that this was an attempt to unite Afghanistan, but his enemies such as Hekmatyar attacked him for this.

 Hekmatyar's push was also supported by Pakistan, so that by 1990 there was a definite (if loose) pair of competing axes.
 One was promoted by Pakistan and included Hekmatyar, Khalis, Jalaluddin Haqqani and other mujahideen leaders who were unsympathetic to Hekmatyar.
 The competing axis was promoted by the United States and led by Massoud, but also including other leaders such as Abdul Haq who were unsympathetic to Massoud.

 The government forces further proved their worth in April 1990, during an offensive against a fortified complex at Paghman.
 After a heavy bombardment and assault that lasted until the end of June, the Afghan Army spearheaded by Dostum's militia, was able to clear the mujahideen entrenchments.
-During the final stages of the battle, Hezb-e Islami Gulbuddin reportedly ambushed Jamiat-e Islami fighters, killing 36 of Ahmad Shah Massoud’s fighters and 7 important commanders.
+During the final stages of the battle, Hezb-e Islami Gulbuddin reportedly ambushed Jamiat-e Islami fighters, killing 36 of Massoud’s fighters and seven important commanders.
 Massoud retaliated and captured the perpetrators of the attack, fairly sending them off to partake in a trial in Peshawar, where they were executed.

 Jalalabad after the battle

-The defense of Jalalabad during the Afghan Civil War marked a turning point for the government against Mujahideen, Pakistani forces and volunteers from Al-Qaeda.
+The defense of Jalalabad during the Afghan Civil War marked a turning point for the government against the mujahideen, Pakistani forces and volunteers from al-Qaeda.
 The city's defense was led by 40-year-old General Mangal, who was recognized as a "Hero of the Revolution".
 Mangal was additionally the Mayor of Nangarhar.
 Under his command, the Afghan Armed Forces successfully repelled the six-month siege on Jalalabad, pushing the Mujahideen 8–20 miles from the city.
-By the end of June 1989, the government had also recaptured Samarkhel and the village's military base, putting an end to the Siege of Samarkhel.
-Army leaders proposed advancing into the region between Samarkhel and Torkham border crossing, both lightly defended by the retreating Mujahideen.
-The government prioritised consolidating its hold on Jalalabad in order to call for peace negotiations with the Afghan Interim Government.